Istanbul: Byzantine era

-Ottoman Empire and Turkish Republic eras
+Ottoman Empire

+Sultan Mehmed declared Constantinople the new capital of the Ottoman Empire.
+Hours after the fall of the city, the sultan rode to the Hagia Sophia and summoned an imam to proclaim the shahada, converting the grand cathedral into an imperial mosque due to the city's refusal to surrender peacefully.
+Mehmed declared himself as the new Kayser-i Rûm, the Ottoman Turkish equivalent of the Caesar of Rome, and the Ottoman state was reorganized into an empire.

-Following the conquest of Constantinople, Mehmed II immediately set out to revitalize the city.
+Following the capture of Constantinople, Mehmed II immediately set out to revitalize the city.
 Cognizant that revitalization would fail without the repopulation of the city, Mehmed II welcomed everyone–foreigners, criminals, and runaways– showing extraordinary openness and willingness to incorporate outsiders that came to define Ottoman political culture.
 He also invited people from all over Europe to his capital, creating a cosmopolitan society that persisted through much of the Ottoman period.
 Revitalizing Istanbul also required a massive program of restorations, of everything from roads to aqueducts.
-Like many monarchs before and since, Mehmed II transformed Istanbul's urban landscape with wholesale redevelopment of the city center.
+Like many monarchs before and since, Mehmed II transformed Istanbul's urban landscape with the wholesale redevelopment of the city center.
 There was a huge new palace to rival, if not overshadow, the old one, a new covered market (still standing as the Grand Bazaar), porticoes, pavilions, walkways, as well as more than a dozen new mosques.
 Mehmed II turned the ramshackle old town into something that looked like an imperial capital.

 Social hierarchy was ignored by the rampant plague, which killed the rich and the poor alike in the 16th century.
 Money could not protect the rich from all the discomforts and harsher sides of Istanbul.
 Although the Sultan lived at a safe remove from the masses, and the wealthy and poor tended to live side by side, for the most part Istanbul was not zoned as modern cities are.
 Opulent houses shared the same streets and districts with tiny hovels.
 Those rich enough to have secluded country properties had a chance of escaping the periodic epidemics of sickness that blighted Istanbul.

-The Ottoman Dynasty claimed the status of caliphate in 1517, with Constantinople remaining the capital of this last caliphate for four centuries.
+The Ottoman dynasty claimed the status of caliphate in 1517, with Constantinople remaining the capital of this last caliphate for four centuries.
 Suleiman the Magnificent's reign from 1520 to 1566 was a period of especially great artistic and architectural achievement; chief architect Mimar Sinan designed several iconic buildings in the city, while Ottoman arts of ceramics, stained glass, calligraphy, and miniature flourished.
 The population of Constantinople was 570,000 by the end of the 18th century.